Zeek Package Index¶

 The intelligence framework provides a way to store and query intelligence data (such as IP addresses or strings).
 Metadata can also be associated with the intelligence.

-The configuration framework provides a way to change the Bro configuration in “option” values at run-time.
+The configuration framework provides a way to change the Zeek configuration in “option” values at run-time.

 The summary statistics framework provides a way to summarize large streams of data into simple reduced measurements.